jylisadoney/intro-excel-2/3-record.md

 * [Part 2: Insert the PROPER function](#part-2-insert-the-proper-function)
 * [Part 3: Copy and paste values](#part-3-copy-and-paste-values)

-Since we already recorded a `BookListDeleteColumnMacro` using `relative references`, we do not need to create another one to remove the duplicate column that is created.

 #### [Part 1: Insert a new column](#part-1-insert-a-new-column)
 * Click on cell `A1`
 * Navigate to the `Developer` tab and the `Code` section